n-crespo/NASA-2023/README.md

   - (auxiliary variables) added to make the proof more conclusive, don't really exist
 - `diff-ghost`:

   - you are trying to prove x is always positive (it approaches 0 as it reaches infinity)
   - you introduce a new equation: $y' = y/2$
   - then you can say that `x-y^2=1`
   - why?
-Because $y^2$ is always positive, so anything that x is must also be positive
+Because $y^2$ is always positive, so anything that $x$ is must also be positive
-  - y acts as a counterweight, always lifting x just enough to remain positive
+  - $y$ acts as a counterweight, always lifting x just enough to remain positive
   - my questions:
     - how do you figure out what y should equal?
       - GO BACKWARDS